fengwang/cunn/ReadMe.md

-## CUNN -- Deep neural network with multi-GPU support writtend in a minimal fashion
+## CUNN -- Deep neural network with multi-GPU support designed in a minimal fashion

 #### Typical usage: